qchenevier/MBA_memoire/doc/reaction_macro.md

 **Culture:** Some firms are able to use culture as a powerful asset.
 For some firms, entrepreneurial culture made digital transformation easier.
 Whereas unionized culture restricted change.

 #### Platforms: Connecting creates Value: Reassess your position in the value network

+Value Appropriation through Control of Digital Industry Architecture: Apple has a smaller market share but leads in profit share in the mobile industry because it receives a share of the follow-on revenue that the telecom carriers earn from the end users.
+Apple’s appeal to the end consumer is arguably higher.
+This control of the industry architecture allows Apple to extract a higher premium [@Bharadwaj2013].

+Produce, search, and/or deliver: CIME firms create value by managing only three types of transactions: production, search, and delivery [@Gimpel2012].
+- Production is "making goods available for use."
+- Search is matching different parties together so they can trade
+- Delivery is transmitting or communicating information and information goods The PSD framework helps to identify and separate core revenue-generating transactions from supporting, non-core activities, distinctions that often become blurred after long periods of stability [@Gimpel2012].
+CIME firms profit by reducing inefficiencies in production, search, and/or delivery.
+Disruptive innovations offer greater efficiency in these roles [@Gimpel2012].

+[TODO: ADD QUOTE FROM @PeterWeill2011: shift your business model]

 The use of digital platforms enables firms to break traditional industry boundaries and to operate in new spaces and niches [@Bharadwaj2013].